latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Akron area Salvation Army assistance programs.
+Salvation Army Akron area assistance programs.

-Salvation Army free food and meal programs
+Salvation Army free food and meal programs in Summit County

-The Food Choice Pantry is located at the Maple Street Facility, which is at 190 S. Maple Street, Akron, Ohio.
-The center provides meals, groceries and food boxes on an emergency basis to those who need help.
-For more extensive social services or case management, appointments can be made on Tuesday, Thursday and Friday afternoon.
-If you do decide to make an appointment, you will need to call Info Line, which is a Summit county wide informational service that is offered free of charge to individuals across the county.
+The Food Choice Pantry is located at multiple locations, with the main distribution center at the Maple Street Facility, which is at 190 S. Maple Street, Akron, Ohio.
+The center provides meals, free groceries and food boxes on an emergency basis to those who need help.
+For more extensive social services or case management, appointments can be made on Tuesday, Thursday and Friday afternoon .For people from the area who do decide to make an appointment, you will need to call Info Line, which is a Summit county wide informational service that is offered free of charge to individuals across the county.

 Christmas and school supply help in Summit County